Bad People – how many people are bad, really?

 - Does the person like to talk about themselves a lot?

-- Do you get ‘love-bombed’ by an almost excessive charm and attention paid to you?
+- Is the person ‘love-bombing’ you with excessive charm and attention?
 (People are usually excessively charming for a reason).

 - Does the person have a checklist of people who annoy them or who have ‘done them wrong’?